suusanp/stealth-health/m3/Architechture.md

 ## 5. Stakeholders

-We identify the key stakeholders to understand the perspectives and interests surrounding our alternative fitness application, to ensure that the application caters to the needs and concerns of various user groups.
-The main stakeholders include:
+We identify the key stakeholders to understand the perspectives and interests surrounding our alternative fitness application, to ensure that the application answers to the needs and concerns of different types of users.
+The main types include:

 ### 1. Privacy-Conscious Users: